 The primary responsibility for the design and quality assurance of new programs lies internally, with universities and their governing bodies.
 When preparing a New Program Proposal, universities are responsible for the development of program objectives (see Guidance) and curriculum design, the creation and clear articulation of program-level learning outcomes (see Definition and Guidance) and the design of their assessment, and generally for the assembly of human, instructional and physical resources needed to achieve those program-level learning outcomes.
 Independent expert review is foundational to this process.
-Approvals shows the major steps, within the institution and through the Quality Council, required for the approval of new programs by this protocol.
+Flow Chart 1: Overview of the Protocol for Undergraduate and Graduate New Program Approvals shows the major steps, within the institution and through the Quality Council, required for the approval of new programs by this protocol.